In this post, we will show you the worst data breaches in history to date.

 READ ALSO: 7 Cybersecurity Trends to Follow in 2020

 Target shopping was one of those online stores used for shopping.
 During the thanksgiving holiday spree in 2013, cybercriminals breached the company compromising over forty million debit and credit cards.
 The hackers gained access to customers’ card numbers, CVVs, and even expiration dates.
 With this secret information, hackers can create a clone of that debit or credit card.
 In 2015, Target paid ten million dollars to customers that the breach had affected.

 One of the leading emails sites in history, Yahoo didn’t only offer email services but also news and so on.
 However, this leading mail site had a very bad data violation in history, losing about three billion email accounts, which were compromised in 2013.
 This information was kept hidden until 2017.
 Unfortunately, the breach affected yahoo’s selling price.

 eBay is a site similar to Amazon in terms of services rendered.
 In 2014, around May, eBay had an enormous data breach.
 It was reported that the cybercriminals after the hacking process, the criminals gained access to over one hundred and forty-five million customers’ names, passwords, email addresses, and phone numbers.
 However, the eBay security team fought back, leaving the hackers to that information alone. eBay thereby advised all customers to change their passwords because of the breach.

-In 2014, around April to September, customers who acquired goods from home depot using their self-checkout facility and paying with their credit cards not knowing the company would be hacked later that month.
-When the data breach happened, it affected over fifty millions of home depot customers who used credit cards at the self-checkout stations.
+In 2014, around April to September, customers who acquired goods from home depot using their self-checkout facility and paying with their credit cards did not know the company would be hacked later that month.
+When the data breach happened, it affected over fifty million home depot customers who used credit cards at the self-checkout stations.